|

 The Groaning Stone

-Leading west out of the north end of Debenham is a long sunken track known for the first part of its length as The Butts, then as Stony Lane, and along it at certain times trickles the Derrybrook, a tributary of the river Deben.
-I have walked the complete length of this path, but could find no trace of the Groaning Stone that is said to stand here, somewhere between the town and Brice's Farm (now called The Firs).
-I also have a (now-dead) weblink that says "The Groaning Stone - a flat stone down the road from Robert Hitcham's Primary School."
-It is supposed to turn over and groan when it hears the church clock strike
+Leading west out of the north end of Debenham is Derry Brook Lane, which narrows into a single-track called The Butts, then peters out into a footpath known as Stony Lane.
+Beside it, and indeed sometimes along it, flows the Derrybrook, a tributary of the river Deben.
+I once walked the complete length of this path, but could find no trace of the Groaning Stone that was said to stand there, somewhere between the town and Brice's Farm (now called The Firs).
+I also have a (now-dead) weblink that says "The Groaning Stone - a flat stone down the road from Robert Hitcham's Primary School".
+Since then, information gratefully received in December 2008 from a reader of this website, Chris Holifield, has revealed that the stone is actually to be found in the bed of the stream, just after it diverges from Stony Lane - which would place it at about TM158636.
+A picture of the stone, a not-very-large, slightly domed, flat and circular rock, can be found here.)

-Sources: 1.
-W. A. Dutt: 'The Ancient Mark-Stones of East Anglia' (Flood & Sons, 1926), p.21.
+1. W. A. Dutt: 'The Ancient Mark-Stones of East Anglia' (Flood & Sons, 1926), p.21.

 Blood Hall and the Bloody Field